Brazil Job Search

-In the effective Brazil job search, you should complement online job search by methods that are more traditional because Brazil jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
+In an effective Brazil job search, you should complement online job search by methods that are more traditional because Brazil jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
 More than half of all Brazil jobs are not advertised at all and are filled through referrals or networking.
-We refer to this as the "hidden job market" and it is a very important aspect in the job search process.
+We refer to this as the "hidden job market" and it is a very important aspect of the job search process.

 With Brazil job search, quite often, it is not what you know but whom you know

 However, it is wise to use as many different job sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.
 Your home country's chambers of commerce and embassies also provide job offers or a list of international companies based in Brazil.

 One of the most successful ways to find work in Brazil is through your personal network -recommendations of friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.